CHARACTER CREATION

 You can choose one of many races, or invent your own

-with the "unknown" choice.
+with the "alien" choice.
 At first you will be limited to the Federation races,

-but after getting half-way through Lieutenant (around level 5 or 6), you'll unlock
+but after getting half-way through Lieutenant (around level 21 I think?), you'll unlock

 the option to create characters in the Klingon faction, and get a third character slot.